joshbivens/shopping-cart/README.md

 ### 08/19 > 08/20
 - Find dummy product images (110px and 200px)
-- create new Firestore
+- create new Firestore &#10003;
-- save products to Firestore
+- save products to Firestore &#10003;
+  - data structure
+    - name
+    - description
+    - price
+    - sale?
+    - discount percent
 - retrieve products from Firestore and show them on the page